dextersecret/apex_source_map/readme.txt

 0. Install Obsidian: Obsidian is a free, local-first, markdown-based knowledge management tool.
 Download and install it from the official website: https://obsidian.md/.

 2. run command: `node app.js` with the following parameters:
-    - `d` - directory to read Apex classes from.
+    - `d` - directory of Apex classes in your sfdx project
     - `t` - include test classes. (not recommended - thediagram will get too cluttered)
     Example: `node app.js d "C:/ ... /force-app/main/default/classes" t`
 3. Open Obsidian and point your vault to the directory with notes.
 Default: './apex_map_Obsidian_files'.